 Want to keep your personal information safe from data brokers?
 The first step is to reach out to them and ask them to remove your details from their databases.
 You can check if your information is on data broker websites like People Finder and Whitepages.

-Remember, every data broker is different.
-The process to remove your information might be different for each one, and you may need to provide some additional details or documents to confirm your identity and complete the removal process.
+The process to remove your information might be different for each one, and you may have to provide some additional details or documents to confirm your identity and complete the removal process.
 It might seem like a bit of a hassle, but it's a crucial part of protecting your privacy online.

 Utilize data removal services

-Data removal services act as your personal online cleanup crew.
-Their job is to hunt down your personal info that's scattered around the internet, ask for it to be removed, and keep an eye out to make sure it doesn't reappear.
-They're also a godsend if you're worried about doxxing.
+They act as your personal online cleanup crew.
+Their job is to hunt down your information that's scattered around the internet, ask for it to be removed, and keep an eye out to make sure it doesn't reappear.

 How to respond to a doxxing incident